alukosdev/ccsp/reference/glossary.md

 ==- Inference
 An attack technique that derives sensitive material from an aggregation of innocuous data.
+==- Infrastructure as Code (IaC)
+A type of IT setup wherein developers or operations teams automatically manage and provision the technology stack for an application through software, rather than using a manual process to configure discrete hardware devices and operating systems.
 ==- Integrity
 The process of ensuring that data is real, accurate, and protected from unauthorized modification.
 ==- Information Technology Service Management (ITSM)